brownjm1968/sesh/README.md

 # Input Files

 An input file called `ta181.inp` is given as an example for SESH input.
-The SESH input is more fully defined in the report by F. Frohner described [here](https://www.osti.gov/biblio/4554018).
+The SESH input is more fully defined in the report by F. Froehner described [here](https://www.osti.gov/biblio/4554018).